journeyANDloneliness/DataCollector/readme.md

     from message_job import YourClass as MessageReview

 -- listen to other discord.py events

 first version this bot only  listen to 5 events. add more as u need.

 -- add another command

-there already command1 file for list available command for the bot create new file eg. command2 for additional command and import it to main.py.
+there already command1 file for list available command for the bot. create new file eg. command2 for additional command and import it to main.py.

-  -changes extending

 ## other info